ubirch/ubirch-client-go/README.md

 ## Configuration

-The client may be configured using a configuration file (`config.json`) or by using environment variables that can be passed to the docker executable.
+The configuration can be set via a configuration file (`config.json`) or environment variables.

-The client is able to handle multiple cryptographic identities (i.e. for multiple LAN based devices).
-The UUIDs for these devices must be declared in the configuration file together with their respective authentication token.
-Only requests from *known* UUIDs will be accepted by the client.
+There are three mandatory configurations:

+1. a DSN to connect to a postgreSQL database, where the protocol context (i.e. keys, previous signatures, auth tokens) can be stored
+2. a 32 byte base64 encoded secret, which will be used to encrypt the signing keys
+3. a static authentication token to protect the registration endpoint

+> You can generate a random 32 byte base64 encoded secret in a Linux/macOS terminal
+> with `head -c 32 /dev/urandom | base64`

-The client will first look if the `UBIRCH_SECRET` env variable exists and load the configuration from the environment variables in that case.
-If the `UBIRCH_SECRET` env variable is not set or empty, and the `config.json`-file exists in the working directory, the configuration will be loaded from the file.
+At start-up, the client will first check if the `UBIRCH_SECRET32` environment variable exists and, if it does exist, load the configuration from the environment variables.
+If the `UBIRCH_SECRET32` environment variable is not set or empty, the client will try to load the `config.json`-file from the working directory.
 If neither exist, the client will abort and exit.

-The only mandatory configurations are

-1. the `devices`-map, which maps device UUIDs to their authentication token

-> - A UUID can be generated in a Linux/macOS terminal with the `uuidgen` command
-> - See [here](#how-to-acquire-the-ubirch-backend-token) how to acquire the authentication token

-2. the 16 byte base64 encoded `secret`, which is used to encrypt the key store

-> Quickly generate a random 16 byte base64 encoded secret in a Linux/macOS terminal with `head -c 16 /dev/urandom | base64`

 ### File Based Configuration